johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 ####Optional:

 * Programming Ruby 1.9: The Pragmatic Programmers&#8217; Guide by Dave Thomas, with Chad Fowler and Andy Hunt.
 This is an option if you want to learn Ruby deeper than we will be covering in this single class.
-Available as paperback or PDF at [http://www.pragprog.com/titles/ruby3/programming-ruby-1-9](http://www.pragprog.com/titles/ruby3/programming-ruby-1-9) .
+Available as paperback or PDF at [http://www.pragprog.com/titles/ruby3/programming-ruby-1-9](http://www.pragprog.com/titles/ruby3/programming-ruby-1-9)

 * Agile Web Development with Rails (4th edition) by Sam Ruby, Dave Thomas and David Heinemeier-Hansson.
 This is the definitive reference book on version 3 of Rails.
 Available as paperback or PDF at [http://pragprog.com/book/rails4/agile-web-development-with-rails](http://pragprog.com/book/rails4/agile-web-development-with-rails)

-.
+* Cooking with Rails 4, A Ruby on Rails Crash Course by Brian Hogan.
+The PDF is available at [https://raw.githubusercontent.com/johnsonch/madisoncollege_2014_fall_ruby_on_rails/master/rails4_cookbook.pdf](https://raw.githubusercontent.com/johnsonch/madisoncollege_2014_fall_ruby_on_rails/master/rails4_cookbook.pdf)

 ###Course Competencies:
 During this course students will: